 Private Student Loans

 Private student loans are provided by private companies and may have higher interest rates.
 Since the rates are set by each company, loan terms vary between them.
 They may have fixed or variable interest rates, and payments may be deferred while you are in school or begin immediately.
 Underwriting is also stricter for private companies.
-Many companies will look at credit history when considering an application, and when they do each company will place varying weight on the factors—like credit score, history of making payments on time, and the amount of debt you have compared to your income—that they look at.
+Many companies will look at credit history when considering an application, and when they do each company will place varying weight on the factors—like credit score, history of making payments on time, and the debt-to-income ratio—that they look at.
 At Climb, we also consider your potential future income when deciding whether to make a loan.
 Because of our school underwriting process, we're able to offer more students better rates.

-Since they’re not using government funding, private companies are also able to step in and provide financing where federal loans are not available.
+Another key difference in federal vs. private student loans is that, since they’re not using government funding, private companies are able to step in and provide financing where federal loans are not available.
 This is why all of us at Climb are so proud of the fact that, to date, thousands of students have been able to attend coding bootcamps and vocational schools—schools which they otherwise may not have been able to attend due to the absence of federal or other financing alternatives.

 When applying for financing, it’s always in your best interest to know what options are available—and, whether your best option ends up being a private or a federal loan, to understand how which type of lender you’re using influences your loan!